The industry superannuation fund-owned global private markets manager has finalised a landmark partnership with a UK pension fund.

 It was first announced in February that IFM and Nest had entered into a binding agreement that would see the pension fund take a 10 per cent ownership stake in IFM parent company Industry Super Holdings and commit to significant ongoing investment.

-Notably, Nest is aiming to invest £5 billion through IFM across infrastructure, debt and private equity by 2030, targeting, in particular, UK private market investments.
+Notably, Nest is aiming to invest £5 billion through IFM across infrastructure, debt, and private equity by 2030, targeting, in particular, UK private market investments.

 “As one of the largest pension schemes in the UK, with over a third of the workforce saving with us, we continually seek out global best practice to strengthen our investment approach.”

-According to Fawcett, Australia has “set the benchmark” for infrastructure investing.
-“We’re excited to tap into IFM’s capabilities while bringing our own scale, ambition, and innovation to the partnership.
+“We’re excited to tap into IFM’s capabilities while bringing our own scale, ambition, and innovation to the partnership,” Fawcett said.

 “Together, we’ll drive stronger, more resilient long-term returns that benefit millions of working people on both sides of the globe.”